Cecilia8989/pands-problem-sheet/README.md

            <summary>Code comments</summary>
            <p>

-Prompt the user to input a positive-floating number and assign the input value to the 'user_input' variables.
+Prompt the user to input a positive-floating number and assign the input value to the **'user_input'** variables.
-If the user does not enter a positive number, prompt a message with 2 options and ask the user to enter their choice."

 ```python
 user_input=float(input("Please enter a positive float number "))
 ```
-Define a function called choice_user().
+Define a function called **choice_user()**.
 The function is called when the input number is not positive.
+This function, in case the user entered a negative number, give to him two choices.

 ```python
 def choice_user():
         print("You didn't enter a postive numer")